Third quantization for scalar and spinor wave functions of the Universe in an extended minisuperspace: Introduction

 \section{Introduction}

 There are many problems with the Wheeler--DeWitt (WDW) equation in quantum cosmology \cite{HH,Hawking,Halliwell,Kiefer0,Kiefer1}.
 The WDW equation is a Klein--Gordon-type second-order differential equation even in minisuperspace.
 The Klein--Gordon system has no positive-definite and conserved quantity, as we learned in the first class of the field theory.
-To obtain a conserved current and a positive-definite probability density, a square root formulation of the WDW equation was proposed by authors of Refs.~\cite{DHO,KO,SC,YH,HA,RAH,Moniz}.
+To obtain a conserved current and a positive-definite probability density, a square root formulation of the WDW equation was proposed originally by authors of Refs.~\cite{RS,Ryan} and further studied by authors of Refs.~\cite{DHO,KO,SC,YH,HA,RAH}. \footnote{The Dirac-like structures naturally appear also in quantum cosmology of supergravities \cite{Moniz,Moniz2,Moniz3,Moniz4}.} Incidentally, some kind of square root formulation can be found in the factorization that appears in supersymmetric quantum mechanics.
+The application of such elegant and mathematical structures to quantum cosmolgy is also being enthusiastically studied by authors of Ref.~\cite{JRM}.

 In quantum field theory, the wave equation is interpreted not regarding the wave function as a state vector, but regarding it as a second quantized field.
 The quantized field is expanded with creation and annihilation operators.
 The vacuum state is the one that becomes zero by applying the annihilation operator, and the particles are created by applying the creation operators.
 The conserved current is reinterpreted as the one associated with the charge, which is defined as positive for particles and negative for antiparticles.